wendellpiez/JATSKit/README.md

 [Formerly oXygenJATSframework]

-oXygen XML Editor framework for NISO JATS 1.0 / NLM BITS

-With tools including XSLT and XProc that can be run independently of oXygen.
+oXygen XML Editor framework for NISO JATS 1.0 / NLM BITS.
+Now with tools including XSLT and XProc that can be run independently of oXygen.

 NISO JATS Z39.96-2012 defines an XML-based format for the authoring, publication and archiving of journal articles and related information.
 Its design is based on the NLM Journal Archiving and Publishing DTDs through version 3.0.

-The NLM BITS format is a closely related document model built to support books (fairly generically defined).
+The NLM BITS format is a closely related document model built to support books (fairly broadly defined).

 This oXygen framework supports editing JATS articles along with books conformant to the specifications of BITS, the JATS-based NLM book tag set (being finalized as of late 2015).
-Included are DTDs, CSS files for authoring, document templates, and XSLT stylesheets for production of HTML and PDF (preview) outputs.
+Included are DTDs, CSS files for authoring, document templates, and XSLT stylesheets for production of HTML and PDF (preview) outputs, as well as XProc pipelines assembling transformations to generate EPUB as well as an EPUB-lookalike web (in XHTML) for proofing.

 See the project wiki at https://github.com/wendellpiez/JATSKit/wiki for installation instructions.